Put All Your Trading Options on the Table

 Dear Penny Stock Millionaire,

-Yesterday, I gave you a rundown on what put options are, and how they work.
+Yesterday, I gave you the rundown on what put options are, and how they work.
 Today, I’m going to focus on how to buy, and profit from put options.

 Buying a put option means you start from behind and try to predict a future price decrease.